dcunited001/dcunited001.github.io/_drafts/cards-against-david-conner/3-autopsychoanalysis.md

   and use the facets of conversation, so why the fuck did no one ever teach me anything about life? -->

+### Why Should You Prep Arguments Like A Trial Lawyer With Conversation With Your Friends And Family?

 Divergence of conversation, coupled with inference about motivation for compelling the conversation topic to diverge is critical to surviving in life, especially in competitive pursuits.
 There are many